 The fair value of investment properties is determined using various recognized methods and standards of assessment in the real estate sector.
 Among these methods, the income approach is the most commonly used, as it is based on an investor's behaviour in relation to income expected to be generated by an investment property.
 Under this approach, discounting of the cash flows generated by an investment property is preferred as it measures the relationship between the market value and the reasonably discounted incomes over an investment horizon.
 Expected cash flows include contractual and projected income as well as the investment property's operating expenses.
 These cash flows reflect the interest, rental and occupancy rates established based on market studies, rental income expected from leases in effect and estimates of future cash inflows, including revenues projected for future leases, and estimates of future cash inflows made according to the current market circumstances.
 Future lease rates are estimated based on the location, current type and quality of the building, and market data and projections as of the date of the valuation.
 Fair values are usually compared to market information, including recent transactions for similar assets to verify their reasonableness.
 Highest and best use is one of the possible valuation methods.
 Highest and best use of a site is an integral part of the process to establish the fair value of an investment property.
 This use is the one that, at the time of the appraisal, provides the highest fair value for the investment property.
 As a result, this use is determined by considering possible physical use that is legally admissible, financially feasible and achievable in the short term based on demand, and must be tied to the likelihood of being achieved rather than to the simple possibility.
-Assessments are carried out by external independent appraisers (100% in 2020).
+Assessments are carried out by external independent appraisers on an annual basis or by qualified Company personnel quarterly.
+During the year, 100% of the investment properties portfolio was